-Current Performance: Customer satisfaction surveys are used by this office to ensure customer satisfaction.
-44 surveys were completed, noting they would recommend our office to other veterans.
-Note: 2022 data
+Current Performance: Voluntary customer satisfaction surveys are used by this office to ensure customer satisfaction.
+A total of 23 surveys were completed noting they would recommend our office to other veterans.

 Measure 20.
 Veterans Service Office - Dollars for Veterans' Benefits